NickScherbakov/NickScherbakov/README.md

 - 👀 I'm interested in peace - friendship - chewing gum
 - 🌱 I'm currently learning this whole Life
 - ⚡ Fun fact: we are all still alive
+- 🔥 By the way: I don’t sell anything, I don’t need work or sponsors
 ---

 ## 📊 Repository Analytics